-After Max goes to school, the routine for the day depends on how I’m feeling as I have Bipolar.
-Currently, I’m taking a short course called Society Matters and volunteer as a receptionist for a few hours a day at the Citizens Advice Bureau, which has been a good experience for me.
-I’ll also be taking part in a wellbeing project with Mind next year.
+After my son goes to school, the routine for the day depends on how I’m feeling as I have Bipolar.
+Currently, I volunteer as a receptionist for a few hours a day at the Citizens Advice Bureau, which has been a good experience for me.

 From the £1,000 a month we receive through Universal Credit, £400 of that is spent on housing costs.
 I’ve had to use foodbanks in the past but things are a bit better now.
 At the moment, I’m okay but in general, money isn’t very good; it’s spent very quickly on essential things like food for the children.
 My mum is a great source of support for us, and sometimes I have to borrow money from my family to make it through the month.